arch-simulator-sig/chisel-env/README.md

 1. Branch for dev: `dev/XxxYyy`.
 Example: `dev/ScalarPipeline`, `dev/Superscalar`.

-1. Only merge stable version (passing all tests) to `develop` branch after being permitted by Li Shi.
+1. Only merge stable version (passing all tests) to `develop` branch after being permitted by maintainer.

 1. Never push or merge to `master` branch directly.
 Make a pull request.